 Brentwood is committed to delivering high-quality products and services to our customers and the water industry.
 For this reason, we have invested, and continue to invest, in ensuring our products are certified to the NSF/ANSI Standard 61 for water treatment and distribution applications.

 Before a product can earn NSF certification, every aspect of its development is thoroughly evaluated by an independent testing laboratory.
 This evaluation includes everything from extensive product testing to material analyses to factory inspections.
-And the evaluation process is not a one-time event; it involves regular on-site audits of raw materials, manufacturing facilities, and surveillance of products to ensure that they continue to meet the same high standards required to maintain certification over time.
+And the certification process is not a one-time event; it involves regular on-site audits of raw materials, manufacturing facilities, and surveillance of products to ensure that they continue to meet the same high standards required to maintain certification over time.

 Products that earn NSF approval typically use terminology such as “NSF certified” or “NSF listed” to denote the certification and will display the approved NSF certification mark to show that they have been certified by an independent product testing and certification organization.